lenra-io/docs/src/markdown/lenra-principles.md

 Lenra uses a simple but efficient realtime MVC pattern.
 This means that any changes to the Model will update the view in real time for every connected users.

-1. First, your widgets will take care of creating your UI according to your model.
+1. First, your views will take care of creating your UI according to your model.
 2. Then your listener will first change document(s) in your mongo instance
-3. That will trigger a new realtime widget re-render (back to #1 )
+3. That will trigger a new realtime view re-render (back to #1 )

-## The Widgets
+## The Views

-The widgets are simple functions with 2 arguments : the **data**, a property object (**props**).
-This function will return a json tree composed by native components or other widgets.
-If one of the two argument changes, the widget is rebuilt.
+The views are simple functions with 2 arguments : the **data**, a property object (**props**).
+This function will return a json tree composed by native components or other views.
+If one of the two argument changes, the view is rebuilt.

 You can find all of the existing components by [checking our documentation.](components-api/)

-For example, the counter widget (in the template app) uses the `props` to customize the printed message and the `data` to get the counter value.x
+For example, the counter view (in the template app) uses the `props` to customize the printed message and the `data` to get the counter value.x
 When the `+` button is pressed, the `increment` listener will be called.

 ```jsx